rorywalsh/lattice/README.md

 ##### Examples

-All the example have a html file include in their source tree.
-The content of this folder gets copied to the plugin bundle (if using VST3).
-If you want to run/build CLAP versions of the plugins, you will need to update the examples and see a custom mount point using the `LatticeProcessor::setMountPoint()` function.
+All the example have a html folder in their source tree.
+The contents of this folder gets copied to the plugin bundle (if using VST3).
+If you want to run/build CLAP versions of the plugins, you will need to update the examples and set a custom mount point using the `LatticeProcessor::setMountPoint()` function.

 * Gain: Ubiquitous gain example.